DefinitionThe rate of coronary heart disease-related deaths per 100,000 population.

 Data Interpretation IssuesPlease note that for some data views, 11 age categories are used for age adjusting, and in some cases (race, ethnicity), 3 age categories are used.
 Some views may have a different "overall" rate than the rate shown on the U.S./Utah graph.
 Some data views use combined years to obtain more reliable estimates, also affecting the value for the overall rate.

-Why Is This Important?Coronary heart disease (CHD) is a condition in which blood flow to the heart is reduced.
+Why Is This Important?Ischemic heart disease (sometimes called coronary heart disease or coronary artery disease) is a condition in which blood flow to the heart is reduced.
+A common cause of this condition is a buildup of plaque in the arteries.
 When the coronary arteries become narrowed or clogged, an inadequate amount of blood oxygen reaches the heart tissue.
-Prevention of CHD is key to reducing mortality from heart disease.

 Healthy People Objective HDS-2:Reduce coronary heart disease deaths